 The popular annual Winter Arts Market is on its way back to Liverpool Cathedral.

-The event, organised by Open Culture and featuring craftsmen and women from across the region and beyond, will be held on Saturday, December 7.
+The event, organised by Open Culture and featuring craftsmen and women from across the region and beyond, will be held this Saturday, December 7.

 Around 200 stalls featuring the work of artists, designers and makers will be set up in the nave and well of the cathedral, as well as in the crypt where artisan food and drink will be for sale.